SSH Configuration

 ...

-# Now we need to copy our public key to the CS network.
+Next, we need to copy this new key to the CS network:

 /usr/bin/ssh-copy-id: INFO: attempting to log in with the new key(s), to filter out any that are already installed